notaryproject/notary/docs/command_reference.md

 $ alias notary="notary -s <notary_server_url> -d <notary_cache_directory>
 ```

-When working Docker Content Trust, it is important to connect to Docker Hub's Notary server located at `https://notary.docker.io`, and specify notary's metadata cache as `~/.docker/trust`.
+When working Docker Content Trust, it is important to specify notary's client cache as `~/.docker/trust`.
+Also, Docker Hub provides its own Notary server located at `https://notary.docker.io`, which contains trust data for many images including official images, though you are welcome to use your own notary server.

 ## Initializing a trusted collection